-Another thing I recommend is to be choosy!
+Another thing we recommend is to be choosy!
 Shop around for therapists.
 As professionals, we are used to people taking their time choosing and talking with other therapists before they pick one of us.
 You won't hurt our feelings by talking with other therapists before making a decision.
 Or, by choosing someone else.
 The therapeutic relationship is essential to having a good experience in therapy.
 Trust your instincts and pick someone you like who is highly qualified.

-A final piece of advice I'd like to pass along is to consider switching therapists if things are not working.
+A final piece of advice we'd like to pass along is to consider switching therapists if things are not working.
 Before leaving your current therapist, address it with him or her directly.
 Many times the reason why therapy isn't going as you'd like can be worked through.
 However, if you're working with someone you know is absolutely not a good fit, consider switching to a therapist who can better meet your needs.